Examples Of Optimism And Why It's Important

 In a world that is cluttered with a lot of negative noise, it’s extremely important for an individual to be optimistic.
 Why?
 Because it is only when we have belief in the positivity of future events that we actually start “trying” and eventually make it work.

 This is why I decided to write about optimism and the many examples of optimism.
 It might not surprise you, but I really believe the world would be a better place if more people were more optimistic, rather than living a life filled with pessimism.
+In fact, optimism and having a bit of positivity is a crucial factor of happiness.

 So that's what this article is about.
 By the time you finish reading this, you'll know what optimism is, and some examples of how optimism can help you improve your life!